-Camille featured in a number of Monet’s paintings throughout their relationship, from the controversial ‘La Japonaise (Camille Monet in Japanese Costume)’ from 1876 to the tender, transparent painting ‘Camille Monet on her Deathbed’ from 1879.
+Camille featured in a number of Monet’s paintings throughout their relationship, from the controversial ‘La Japonaise (Camille Monet in Japanese Costume)' from 1876, to the tender, almost haunting painting ‘Camille Monet on her Deathbed’ from 1879.

-It is likely that the green dress Camille wears in the painting was rented, borrowed from Frédéric Bazille who was struggling with his own painting at the time.
+It is likely that the green dress Camille wears in the painting was borrowed from Frédéric Bazille, who was struggling with his own painting at the time.